Trịnh Xuân Thanh

-Trịnh Xuân Thanh (born 13 February 1966 in Hanoi) is a former Vietnamese politician and businessman.
-He is the former head of the state-owned Petrovietnam Construction Joint Stock Corporation (a subsidiary of Petrovietnam), and the former Deputy-Chairman of the Provincial People's Committee of Hậu Giang.
+Trịnh Xuân Thanh (born 13 February 1966) is a former Vietnamese politician and businessman.
+He is the former head of the state-owned Petrovietnam Construction Joint Stock Corporation (a subsidiary of Petrovietnam), and the former Deputy-Chairman of the Provincial People's Committee of Hậu Giang province.
 In 2016, he was accused of causing massive losses at the state-owned company and fled the country.
-While in Berlin, as an asylum-seeker, he was allegedly kidnapped and repatriated to Vietnam on 23 July 2017.
-This led to diplomatic scandal resulting in Germany to expel a Vietnamese diplomat.
+While in Berlin, as an asylum-seeker, he was allegedly kidnapped by Vietnamese secret service agents and repatriated back to Vietnam on 23 July 2017.
+This led to a diplomatic scandal in which Germany expelled a Vietnamese diplomat.

-He later announced on Vietnam television that he had decided to turn himself in to Vietnamese authorities.
+He later announced on Vietnamese television that he had decided to turn himself in to the authorities.
 However, there have been suggestions that his statement was possibly made under duress.
-On 22 January 2018 he was sentenced to life imprisonment.
+On 22 January 2018, he was sentenced to life imprisonment.

 Early life

-Trịnh Xuân Thanh was born 13 February 1966 in Hanoi, Vietnam.
+Trịnh Xuân Thanh was born 13 February 1966 in Hanoi, North Vietnam.
 He graduated from Hanoi Architectural University in 1990.